-In our Retro Readings courses, students receive a “Great Books” experience, the hallmark
+In our Retro Readings courses, students receive a “close reading” experience, the

-of a liberal arts education.
-Faculty experts partner with honors students from all
+hallmark of a liberal arts education.
+Faculty experts partner with honors students

-colleges in a 75-minute, seminar-style discussion in which they view classic works
+from all colleges in a 75-minute, seminar-style discussion in which they view classic

 or even a revolutionary idea.